Sarahsolus/contao-bootstrap-designer-plugin/README.md

 - each element has a Design section
 - each image element has a new responsive setting
 - each hyperlink and Top-Link element has a new button setting
+- each headline element has an additional setting to change h-class
 - in the article settings under layout there is a new container setting
 - in the Contao settings - Backend setting there are new settings for default settings